 Composite Rate Quotes and Adjustments

 After the composite rate is provided to the member group, it may be adjusted again come the following year when it is time to renew.
 For those enrolling during the open enrollment period, generally through an employer, the rate will be based on the employee list that the insurance company has at the time the renewal packet is created.
 Therefore, the insurance company may not have the risk profile for the new employee at the time of open enrollment.
 This can benefit the new employee significantly.
 However, keep in mind that the rate can, in fact, be adjusted if any employees decline health insurance coverage.
 This is to take into account fewer enrollees.

 Take, for example, 10 employees working for a company who all pay $100/month in health insurance premiums.
 Therefore, the total cost paid to the health insurance company on a monthly basis is $1,000.
 However, let’s assume that only 8 of the 10 employees enroll in coverage, now reducing the monthly amount to $800.
 The insurance carrier will need to adjust the rate as a result of two employees declining coverage.
 Therefore, the initial quote will be adjusted to reflect such change.
 In addition, if an employee declines coverage for a dependent or spouse, the rate will also be adjusted due to the fact that the initial coverage assumption was more than what the insurer will end up receiving.

 Mid-Year and Composite Rates

-If you would like to learn more about coinsurance, you can post your legal need on UpCounsel’s marketplace.
+If you would like to learn more about composite rates, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.